 The Bodhisatta was once a king’s chaplain.
 The king favored new soldiers over old and this resulted in losing a battle.
 The Bodhisatta told him about a goatherder whose goats died after he gave his attention to some newly arrived wild deer.

 The Bodhisatta was once a prince.
 Because of a spell that let him talk to animals, he found out that he was destined to die in an upcoming battle.
-By acting outside of expectations he survived and won.
+By acting outside of expectations, he won the battle and survived.
 During this battle his unpopular father gave up the throne and fled to the forest with his pregnant queen, chaplain, and a servant.
 The queen had an affair with the servant and they killed the king.
-When the prince grew up he killed the servant and went back to the city.
+When the prince grew up, he killed the servant and went back to the city.

 The Bodhisatta was once Indra, king of the gods.
-A man was dedicated to caring for his mother, but his wife, in a ruse to get rid of her, made the mother complain by treating her badly.
+A man was dedicated to caring for his mother, but his wife treated her badly in a scheme to get rid of her.
 Eventually the wife told her husband either his mother had to leave or she would.
 He chose his wife, but the Bodhisatta made them all reconcile.